-AAMVA will continue to work closely with and coordinate ADS-equipped vehicle initiatives through partnerships with the United States Department of Transportation and the Canadian Council of Motor Transport Administrators.
+AAMVA works closely with and coordinates initiatives involving vehicles equipped with driving automation systems through partnerships with the United States Department of Transportation, Canadian Council of Motor Transport Administrators, and Commercial Vehicle Safety Alliance.
+These partners provided significant input into the development of this report.